-- integrity protection software, e.g. for responding to sensors, or to watchdog timer interrupts; - implementation of algorithms that are DPA-resistant; - fault-handling software (e.g. protecting against inducing faults to enable a differential fault analysis attack on cryptographic keys).
+- integrity protection software, e.g. for responding to sensors, or to watchdog timer interrupts; - implementation of side-channel6 resistant algorithms; - fault-handling software (e.g. protecting against inducing faults to enable a DFA, and/or IFA and/or another kind of fault injection attacks on cryptographic keys).